ElessarWillomoont/Midicreator/README.md

 make sure to install packages or set up a virtual enviorment according to requirements.txt

-due to the complexity to upload big file into github, if you want to generate melodis directly without training one yourself, you should following the step below:
-1.download the check point through the link below:
+due to the complexity to upload big file into github, if you want to generate melodis directly without training one yourself, you should following the step below: download the check point through the link below:

         https://drive.google.com/file/d/1v3GVClKDoLs4aSeJGOvs4v2jrSA1l2lS/view?usp=sharing

-2.put the ckpt_pretrained.pt into the folder shared/ckpt, there should be a file named here-should-have-ckpts.
+put the ckpt_pretrained.pt into the folder shared/ckpt, there should be a file named here-should-have-ckpts.

 The generator part is designed to interact with Yamaha Disklavier piano, if you use another deivce, you may need to adjust it based on your deivce